vinej/react-remux/README.md

 # ReMux
-A flux implementation with Reselver and Mobx
+A flux implementation with Resolver and Mobx